AlexandrosAdam/hotel_app/README.md

 ## General info

 The current project aimed at developing a fully functional application about booking a hotel room.
 It includes many modern technologies and it is also secured to protect the user and the application from attacks.
-In the app you you can create a user, search for available hotel rooms and make a booking.
+In the app you can create a user, search for available hotel rooms and make a booking.

 ## Technologies